ajaykrupalk/ajaykrupalk/README.md

 ### Hi there 👋

+I am Ajay Krupal K. a Tech Enthusiast.

 👨🏼‍🎓 My Portfolio Website: https://akrupalk.netlify.app/

 💻 Ex-Tech Intern @<a href="https://iimbx.iimb.ac.in/">Indian Institute of Management, Bangalore</a>

+Connect on: <a href="https://www.linkedin.com/in/ajaykrupalk/">LinkedIn</a>

 ## Technologies I have worked on:
 <span>